Rapptz/discord.py/docs/api.rst

     .. versionadded:: 2.0

     :param before: The settings prior to being updated.
-    :type before: :class:`Settings`
+    :type before: :class:`UserSettings`
     :param after: The settings after being updated.
-    :type after: :class:`Settings`
+    :type after: :class:`SettiUserSettingsngs`

 .. function:: on_guild_settings_update(before, after)

-    Called when a :class:`.Guild`'s :class:`.GuildSettings` updates, for example:
+    Called when a :class:`.Guild`'s :class:`GuildSettings` updates, for example:

-    - Muted guild
+    - Muted guild or channel
-    - Changed guild notification settings
+    - Changed notification settings
     - etc

-    Note that you can get the guild from :attr:`.GuildSettings.guild`.
+    Note that you can get the guild from :attr:`GuildSettings.guild`.

     .. versionadded:: 2.0